macimax/WIKI_STEPMANIA/Play-Modes.md

 * CLEAR: Clear the song/course without using NO HOLDS/REMOVE options
 * HARD CLEAR: Clear the song/course using PRESSURE/SUDDENDEATH/BATTERY/4 LIVES/RISKY options
 * FULL COMBO: Clear the song/course with FULL COMBO
-* ALL W1: Clear the song/course with W1 (Fantastic on default themes) FULL COMBO
+* ALL W1: Clear the song/course with _W1-only_ judges (marked as _Fantastic_ on default themes of the 5.x branch) and displays the maximum score.

 ### Rave
 Battle against another player or a CPU.
 A gauge at the top determines who is winning or losing, and a gauge at the bottom fills up as you hit notes.
 When the gauge is full an attack modifier is temporarily applied to the opposite player.
 A draw can be happenned.